ibm-cloud-docs/openpages/differences.md

 - Loss Event Entry
 - SDI Connectors
 - Connector for Thomson Reuters Regulatory Intelligence (TRRI)
-- Adding Field Level Security Rules
+- The ability to configure the hierarchical condition on security rules for Record Level Security Rules and Field Level Security Rules